idirlab/freebases/README.md

 </table>

 ### Dataset Details
-The dataset consists of the four variants of Freebase dataset as well as related mapping/support files.
+The dataset consists of the four variants of the Freebase dataset as well as related mapping/support files.
 For each variant, we made three kinds of files available:
 - **Subject matter triples file**
   - *fb+/-CVT+/-REV*
     One folder for each variant.
-In each folder there are 5 files: train.txt, valid.txt, test.txt, entity2id.txt, relation2id.txt
+In each folder, there are 5 files: train.txt, valid.txt, test.txt, entity2id.txt, relation2id.txt
-    Subject matter triples are the triples belong to subject matters domains—domains describing real-world facts.
+    Subject matter triples are the triples that belong to subject matter domains—domains describing real-world facts.
     - Example of a row in train.txt, valid.txt, and test.txt
       - > 2, 192, 0
     - Example of a row in entity2id.txt:
       - /g/112yfy2xr, 2
     - Example of a row in relation2id.txt:
       - /music/album/release_type, 192
-    - Explaination
+    - Explanation
       - "/g/112yfy2xr" and "/m/02lx2r" are the MID of the subject entity and object entity, respectively. "/music/album/release_type" is the realtionship between the two entities.
 2, 192, and 0 are the IDs assigned by the authors to the objects.
 - **Type system file**
   - *freebase_endtypes*: Each row maps an edge type to its required subject type and object type.